aa-fiu-classes/cnt-4713-web/project-3.md

 1. All your source code, `Makefile`, `README.md`, `Vagrantfile`, `confundo.lua`, and `.git` folder with your git repository history as a `.tar.gz` archive (and any files from extra credit part).

     To create the submission, **use the provided Makefile** in the starter code.
-Just update `Makefile` to include your UCLA ID and then just type
+Just update `Makefile` to include your Panther ID and then just type

         make tarball